-Training Program Descriptions
+Evaluating Training Program Effectiveness

+Verification of the effectiveness of Radiological Control training should be accomplished per DOE-HDBK-1131-2007, "General Employee Radiological Training," and DOE-HDBK-1130-2008, "Radiological Worker Training."
+In addition, DOE has issued guidelines for evaluating the effectiveness of radiological training through the DOE Operations Offices and DOE Field Offices.
+For additional guidance, refer to DOE-STD-1070-94, "Guide for Evaluation of Nuclear Facility Training Programs."

+Course-Specific Information

+Purpose

+This handbook describes a Radiological Control Training for Supervisors program.
+It includes standards and policies as well as recommendations for material development and program administration.
+It is intended for use by DOE and DOE contractors for the development of facility-specific radiological control training for supervisors.

+Course Goal

+The goal of the training program is to provide a basic understanding of the skills required to supervise radiological workers in a safe and effective manner.
+Upon completion, trainees will be able to discuss DOE's radiation protection requirements and guidance and the manager's roles and responsibilities for implementing those requirements and guidance.

+DOE-HDBK-1130-2008

+Target Audience

-Overview of Training Radiological Control Training for Supervisors may be Program provided to individuals (supervisors) responsible for riogram supervising radiological workers and developing and implementing measures necessary for ensuring compliance with 10 CFR 835 at a DOE site or facility.
-Prerequisites The material is targeted for individuals with a fundamental knowledge of radiation protection concepts, such as successful completion of Radiological Worker II Training.
-Proficiency An examination or performance demonstration is not Requirements required.
+Radiological Control Training for Supervisors may be provided to individuals (supervisors)

+responsible for supervising radiological workers and developing and implementing measures necessary for ensuring compliance with 10 CFR 835 at a DOE site or facility.

+Prerequisites

+The material is targeted for individuals with a fundamental knowledge of radiation protection concepts, such as successful completion of Radiological Worker II Training.

+Proficiency Requirements

+An examination or performance demonstration is not required.
 Instructors are encouraged to evaluate the effectiveness of the training through use of classroom participation and/or a quiz at the end of the training.

+Retraining

-Retraining Sites are encouraged to develop periodic training and retraining for supervisors.
+Sites are encouraged to develop periodic training and retraining for supervisors.
 Retraining should focus on lessons learned and site specific events as necessary.

-Materials developed in support of training should be documented in accordance with 10 CFR 835 Subpart H "Records".
+Materials developed in support of training should be documented in accordance with 10 CFR 835

+Subpart H "Records."

+Instructor Qualifications

-Instructor Training and QualificationsAll classroom instruction should be provided by instructors qualified in accordance with the contractor=s site instructor qualification program.
+All classroom instruction should be provided by instructors qualified in accordance with the contractor's site instructor qualification program.
 Training staff (contractor and subcontractor, if used) should possess both technical knowledge and experience, and the developmental and instructional skills required to fulfill their assigned duties.

-1.Training staff responsible for program management, supervision, and development should have and maintain the education, experience, and technical qualifications required for their jobs.

-2.Instructors should have the technical qualifications, including adequate theory, practical knowledge, and experience, for the subject matter that they are assigned to teach.
-It may be advisable to use more than one instructor for this material: an instructor with a technical radiological control background to cover modules one and two and an instructor with a management background (e.g., experience in teaching motivational techniques, communications, decision making, and leadership) to cover the remaining modules.

-3.Methods should be in place at each contractor site to ensure that individual instructors meet and maintain position qualification requirements.

-4.Subject matter experts without instructor qualification may provide training in their area of expertise.
+- 1. Training staff responsible for program management, supervision, and development should have and maintain the education, experience, and technical qualifications required for their jobs. - 2.
+Instructors should have the technical qualifications, including adequate theory, practical knowledge, and experience, for the subject matter that they are assigned to teach.
+It may be advisable to use more than one instructor for this material: an instructor with a technical radiological control background to cover modules one and two and an instructor with a management background (e.g., experience in teaching motivational techniques, communications, decision making, and leadership) to cover the remaining modules. - 3.
+Methods should be in place at each contractor site to ensure that individual instructors meet and maintain position qualification requirements. - 4.
+Subject matter experts without instructor qualification may provide training in their area of expertise.
 However, if these subject matter experts are to be permanent instructors, they should be trained as instructors in the next practical training cycle.